drake7707/Drakarah3DPrinter/README.md

 The printer started of a Formbot kit and has been upgraded.

 The printer is capable of printing multiple colors and multiple materials on a 350x350x340 build volume, except for the volume where the docks reside so it's more 350x250x340 and 350x350x100.
-It also has a cutter toolhead to cut vinyl sheets
+It also has a cutter toolhead to cut vinyl sheets.

 The build steps for the full kit you can find [here](https://github.com/Zev-se/Formbot-voron-2.4-build-guide)